chirindaopensource/optimal_cash_transfers_microinsurance_reduce_social_protection_cost/README.md

 For the implementation itself, you may cite this repository:
 ```
 Chirinda, C. (2025).
-A Production-Grade Implementation of "Optimal Cash Transfers and Microinsurance to Reduce Social Protection Costs".
+An Implementation of "Optimal Cash Transfers and Microinsurance to Reduce Social Protection Costs".
 GitHub repository: https://github.com/chirindaopensource/optimal_cash_transfers_microinsurance_reduce_social_protection_cost
 ```